 Operating StatusReopening Cedar Ridge in light of COVID-19

-On Friday, March 13, we closed our church building at Cedar Ridge due to the COVID-19 pandemic.
-In order to comply with national, state and county guidelines, and because we take the health issues very seriously, we have been gathering online for virtual Sunday services since that time.
-We all deeply miss gathering in person, and are longing for the day when it will be safe to all gather together again.
+On March 13, 2020, we closed our church building at Cedar Ridge due to the COVID-19 pandemic.
+In order to comply with county guidelines, and because we take the health issues very seriously, we have been gathering online for virtual Sunday services since that time.
+We all deeply miss gathering in person, and are longing for the day when it will be safe for us all to be physically together again.

-In keeping with our vision and values, inclusivity is also a high priority.
+In keeping with our vision and values, inclusivity is a high priority.
 So we want to make times available together that are safe and inclusive for families with younger children as well.
 This means supporting parents and guardians with the challenges they face in keeping their children safely physically distanced.
-We also know some of us will continue to feel anxious about gathering in person, and some really ought not to because of health and age issues.
-So we will continue to provide various virtual connection opportunities (including racial justice encounter groups, and our Sunday services) while keeping in-person gatherings as safe and accessible as possible.
+We also know some of us will continue to feel anxious about gathering in person, and some really ought not to until fully vaccinated.
+So we will continue to provide various virtual connection opportunities (including Sunday service live-streaming and racial justice encounter groups) while keeping in-person gatherings as safe and accessible as possible.

 Our property is always open, so please feel free to use it informally with friends, family and small groups, while keeping all the above precautions in mind.
 At formal, organized Cedar Ridge events, we will have a simple check-in station where we’ll take a roll call and ask a few health-related questions.
 This will help us keep track of numbers and maximize safety precautions.